att-circ-contrl/exp-utils/README.md

 ## Libraries

+Libraries are provided in the `libraries` directory.
+With that directory on path, call the `addPathsExpUtilsCjt` function to add sub-folders.

-The following directories contain library code:
+The following subdirectories contain library code:

 * `lib-evcodes` --
 Time-alignment and event code parsing.